qcri-social/AIDR/AIDR-Operator's-Manual.md

 ### 3.1.
 Starting the automatic tagger

-From the collection details page, click on "Enable Tagger" or "Go To Tagger" button if the tagger is already enabled [Figure 7].
+From the collection details page, you can give others access to manage your collection.
+To do this, click on the permissions tab on the collection details page.
+You can then enter the Twitter user name of the person you would like to add as a collaborator.
+To begin the collection, click on "Enable Tagger" or “Go to Classifier” if the tagger is already enabled [Figure 7].
 A tagger is a set of classifiers.
 Each classifier corresponds to one way of sorting out tweets into user-defined categories.
 Before enabling automatic tagging, you must chose a crisis type to define your collection [Figure 8].

 ![](http://i.imgur.com/bElpH8e.png)